 You might not know that the visitors to your site expect the web page to load in less than two seconds and if it takes more than three seconds, then there are chances of the web page being abandoned.
 Some of the online shoppers even deem to believe that quick page loads are relevant for their loyalty to the site.

 Google has been accounting for a site speed algorithm since 2010 and in 2015 the average website load speed increased by 22%.
 However, even now it takes around 7 seconds to load a page that's a far cry from the two-second limit of your average user.

-This clearly signifies the criticalness of webpage loading speed as it not only affects the Google ranking, but also improves the profits in a big way.
-Here we will be mentioning few things which will help you in speeding up your site.
+This clearly signifies the criticalness of webpage loading speed as it not only affects the Google ranking but also improves the profits in a big way.
+Here we will be mentioning a few things which will help you in speeding up your site.

 The maximum of a web page's load time is spent downloading images, style sheets, scripts, Flash, etc., and an HTTP request is made for each one of these elements.
 Thus, to improve site speed you must simplify your design in ways like streamlining the number of elements on your page, using CSS instead of images, combining multiple style sheets into one and reducing scripts and putting them at the bottom of the page.